 The first two years in the doctoral program are devoted to formal coursework and lay the foundation for your field preparation and dissertation research.
 If you are a teaching assistant, you will register for three 3-credit seminars per semester, as well as, in your first semester, the non-credit teaching proseminar, HIS 701.
-With a Teaching Assistantship, the
+The Graduate School considers funded PhD students to be on full load with nine credits per semester (the SUNY requirement for other graduate students is 12 credits).